Islam in Belarus: In Russian Empire

+Kurds, in this area lived several families of Assyrians.
+In the local school in the 20-30s of the 20th century there were even entire classes, in which teaching was conducted in Kurdish and Assyrian.

+The oldest surviving mosque in the United States was opened in 1907 by Muslims from the Baltics and Belarus.

 20th century

 Russian Civil War and interwar period

 During the Russian Civil War and the Polish–Soviet War, Muslim leaders protected Jews from pogroms; the mullah of Uzda hid the local Jewish population in his cellar, and helped Jews flee westwards by disguising them as Muslims.
-In the Byelorussian Soviet Socialist Republic, Islam was a target of religious persecution; in 1935, closures of mosques began, the mullah of Uzda was deported to Siberia, and the mullah and muezzin of Smilavičy were executed.
+In the Byelorussian Soviet Socialist Republic, Islam was a target of religious persecution; in 1935, closures of mosques began, the mullah of Uzda was deported to Siberia, and the mullah and muezzin of Smilavichy were executed.

 World War II

 During the Eastern Front of World War II, Nazi Germany sought to express itself as a protector of Islam, and there were attempts to win over the Belarusian Muslim community.
 In 1942, during the German occupation of Byelorussia, the Minsk Mosque, which had been closed in 1936 and used as a food bank, was reopened.
-The 1st Eastern Muslim SS Regiment also fought Belarusian partisans in Minsk Region until being merged into the Dirlewanger Brigade.
+The 1st Eastern Muslim SS Regiment also fought Belarusian partisans in Minsk Region until being merged into the SS-Sonderregiment Dirlewanger.

 Post-World War II

 From 1944 to 1946, many Lipka Tatar religious leaders, fearing renewed religious persecution, fled Belarus for Poland.
 This complicated the work of the Council for the Affairs of Religious Cults of the Soviet Union.
-The community of Iŭje, in Grodno Region, became the largest recognised religious community in Belarus.
-In the 1950s, the Iŭje Muslims continued celebrating Eid al-Adha and did not work on Fridays.
-After the dissolution of the Kletsk Islamic community in 1960, Iŭje was the only remaining Islamic community in Belarus, though private practice of Islam continued.
+The community of Iwye, in Grodno Region, became the largest recognised religious community in Belarus.
+In the 1950s, the Iwye Muslims continued celebrating Eid al-Adha and did not work on Fridays.
+After the dissolution of the Kletsk Islamic community in 1960, Iwye was the only remaining Islamic community in Belarus, though private practice of Islam continued.

+During the Soviet militant atheism, this base uniting the Tatars was essentially destroyed.
+Thus, in 1962, the mosque in Minsk was destroyed, and a restaurant of the Yubileinaya Hotel was built in its place.
+In all of Belarus, only one functioning mosque remained in the village of Ivye in the Grodno region.
+In the 1970s, the Tatar cemetery in Minsk was destroyed, and the Tatar settlement was liquidated.
+Until that time, it was a complex of one-story wooden buildings along the streets: Dimitrova, Tatarskaya, Amuratorskaya.
+Tatar families were specially resettled in multi-story buildings that were new at that time.
+Moreover, they were resettled in different areas of Minsk, in different houses, so as to prevent their communication.
+As a result, the Minsk Tatars were almost completely assimilated.
+All the activists of the national and religious revival of the 1980s and 1990s came from provincial towns: Ivye, Kletska, Smilovich.